-This can involve a modification of the electrostatic characteristics.
-The use of different materials or different external dimensions of the product might adversely change its ATEX performances.
-For example, a plastic enclosure may provide much lower electrostatic protection than a metallic enclosure.
+example, a plastic enclosure may provide much lower electrostatic protection than a metallic enclosure.

-http://ec.europa.eu/enterprise/policies/single-market-goods/documents/blue-guide.
+http://ec.europa.eu/enterprise/newapproach/legislation/guide/index.htm

 8 CONFORMITY ASSESSMENT PROCEDURES

 8.1 Products conforming to Directive 94/9/EC

 Article 8 of the Directive describes the procedures whereby the manufacturer or his authorised representative established within the EU ensures and declares that the product complies with Directive 94/9/EC.
 For assemblies further guidance is given in chapter 3.7.5.